-It has become clear that in preparing, designing and executing a lesson, the teacher is involved with two things, namely, cultural content and the ways of presenting and opening it up.
-Ways have to be planned by which the teaching and learning event will progress in order to bring about meaningful understanding by the child.
+It has become clear that in preparing, designing and executing a lesson, the teacher is involved with two things, i.e., cultural content and the ways of presenting and opening it up.
+Ways must be planned by which the teaching and learning event will progress to bring about meaningful understanding by the child.
 Optimal teaching and learning effects spring from creating a harmony between the unique nature of the content and implementing the best form(s) for bringing this about.
-The form opens ways for the teacher to bring content meaningfully into the child's life horizon.
+The form opens ways for the teacher to meaningfully bring content into the child's life horizon.
 Briefly, the function of form is to present the learning material or content in the lesson situation in such a way that it speaks to the pupils' curiosity and motivates them to have a learning involvement with it.
-Thus, form is just as important as the content.
-The use of form has direct consequences for the quality of the learning effect and is a determinant of the pupils' participation and of the learning results.
+Thus, form is just as necessary as the content.
+The use of form has direct consequences for the quality of the learning effect, and is a determinant of the pupils' participation, and of the learning results.

 Why is form involved whenever a teacher prepares and presents a lesson?
-In light of the above, the answer is that he has to design the form of the lesson with the aim of allowing the lesson content to speak so the pupils will become motivated to participate in the lesson by learning.
+From the above, the answer is that he/she must design the form of the lesson with the aim of allowing the lesson content to speak to the pupils so they will become motivated to participate in the lesson by learning.

-At this stage, an example of a lesson can serve to illustrate.
-P. Gurrey gives an example of an effective lesson pattern in second language teaching in his work, Teaching English as a Foreign Language, which we gladly present because certain of our ground forms are so clearly in evidence.
+At this stage, an example of a lesson serves to illustrate this.
+P. Gurrey gives an example of an effective lesson pattern in second language teaching in his work, Teaching English as a Foreign Language, which we gladly present because some of our ground-forms are so clearly in evidence.

 In a second language lesson, the functional approach is of fundamental importance.
-This requires that the teacher set up everyday life situations in his lesson in order to create a context for the oral use of the language.
-The structure of such a lesson has the following main aspects: the re-creation of an everyday life situation by the teacher, the origin of a conversation within which the teacher prompts and the children say (repeat) after him, and finally the selection of usable phrases for practicing and memorizing.
+This requires that the teacher set up everyday life situations in his/her lesson to create a context for the oral use of the language.
+The structure of such a lesson has the following main aspects: the re-creation of an everyday life situation by the teacher, the origin of a conversation within which the teacher prompts and the children say (repeat) after him/her, and, finally the selection of usable phrases for practicing and memorizing.

 If it is a primary school lesson, it can begin with a dramatization of an incident such as the use of a watch by the teacher in a real experience.
 "Look when I wind the watch up".
-While he shows, demonstrates and prompts, the children listen attentively to the clicking noises.
+While he/she shows, demonstrates and prompts, the children listen attentively to the clicking noises.
 Thus, a living person acts a part and uses the language in a real situation.
 Notice how the forms of expression of teaching and learning referred to earlier--pointing out, prompting, perceiving, talking--already are at work.

-Obviously, this naive event is not going to interest the secondary school pupils and a more meaningful scene will have to be produced for them.
-For example, the teacher pretends that he has to catch a train and has to leave quickly since he is already late.
-He looks anxiously at his watch, shakes it, listens to it and looks again: "Oh gosh, I wonder if my watch is correct.
+Obviously, this naive event is not going to interest the secondary school pupils, and a more meaningful scene will have to be produced for them.
+For example, the teacher pretends that he/she must catch a train and must leave quickly, since he/she is already late.
+He/she looks anxiously at his/her watch, shakes it, listens to it and looks again: "Oh gosh, I wonder if my watch is correct.
 Did I wind it last night?"
-Then he puts on his hat, grabs his briefcase and hurriedly disappears out the door.
+Then he/she puts on his/her hat, grabs his/her briefcase/purse, and hurriedly disappears out the door.